v260414.01 2:55p

 2. Download the Claude desktop app — Claude Code is built in

-3. Open the app and click the Code tab in the top right to open Claude Code
+3. Open the app and verify Claude Code is accessible (click the Code tab in the top right)

 Already comfortable with the terminal?
-You can also install Claude Code as a standalone CLI: npm install -g @anthropic-ai/claude-code, then run claude from your project directory.
-Same features, same skills — these instructions just assume the desktop app.
+You can also install Claude Code as a standalone CLI: npm install -g @anthropic-ai/claude-code.
+Same features, same skills.

 Supabase3.
 Supabase Free